Es Con Field Hokkaido: Field

 The ballpark's playing surface, consisting of natural Kentucky bluegrass, was excavated and lies below ground level.
-The field asymmetrical unlike most other NPB ballparks was an important starting design point for the stadium, according to Ken Maesawa, director and general manager of Fighters Sports & Entertainment.
+The field is asymmetrical unlike most other NPB ballparks was an important starting design point for the stadium, according to Ken Maesawa, director and general manager of Fighters Sports & Entertainment.
 Along with Mazda Stadium, Es Con Field is only the second current NPB field to feature an asymmetrical outfield wall.; the distances from home plate to the outfield walls are 97 m to the left foul pole, 99 m to the right, and 121 m to the center field wall.
 Teams' bullpens lie just beyond and adjacent to the outfield wall, allowing fans to watch pitchers warming up, a first for an NPB stadium.

 The Fighters' previous stadium, Sapporo Dome, had approximately twice as much foul territory as other NPB stadiums.
 Es Con Field's foul territory was designed to be 15% smaller than Sapporo Dome's to bring fans closer to the field of play.
 The distance from home plate to the backstop is 15 m.
 During the stadium's final stages of construction, however, it was revealed that this distance did not comply with a rule that requires the distance to be a minimum of 18.3 m.
 After an NPB executive meeting, it was decided that games would be played there for the 2023 season on the condition that foul territory be expanded in the offseason.